christroutner/gatsby-ipfs-personal-blog/markdown/blog/21-06-11-what-is-psf.md

 ## Crypto IS Open Source

-Many developers in the cryptocurrency space reject the notion that there are lessons for the cryptocurrnecy industry to learn from the open source software industry.
+Many developers in the cryptocurrency space reject the notion that there are lessons for the cryptocurrency industry to learn from the open source software industry.
 Their logic is that cryptocurrency is 'money' and somehow that separates it from open source software.
 Every brilliant developer I've met with this attitude has been incredibly ineffective in their execution.

 ![Open Source vs Cryptocurrency Venn Diagram](./images/open-source-crypto-venn-diagram.png)